sparkle-lwc/sparkle-lwc.github.io/index.markdown

 | Schwaemm-192-192 | 184 | 384 |
 | Schwaemm-256-256 | 246 | 512 |

+Of course, a library requiring both hashing and AEAD would only use a single implementation of the `SPARKLE` permutation, thus decreasing its size.

 Our algorithms are among the top performers on micro-controllers of the NIST lightweight standardization effort, see [the dedicated page]() for more information.

 The security of `Esch` and `Schwaemm` relies on the interplay between the corresponding modes of operation and specific properties of the SPARKLE permutations.
-Thanks to the /Long Trail Strategy/, we provide strong arguments in favour of the security of these algorithms.
+Thanks to the *Long Trail Strategy*, we provide strong arguments in favour of the security of these algorithms.
 Our claims are in line with the current state of the literature on this topic, as expalined [here]().

 ## The SPARKLE Team